-Students who receive an "I" must contact the course director/coordinator immediately to determine the specific objectives to be accomplished and the final date for completion.
+Students who receive an "I" must contact the Course Director immediately to determine the specific objectives to be accomplished and the final date for completion.
 The required objectives must be completed within the stated time period, which cannot exceed four (4) weeks after the end of the semester.
 In rare and extenuating circumstances, the Dean or designee may approve students to complete the required objectives beyond this four (4) week deadline.

-When a course director/coordinator determines that a student is eligible for an incomplete (I) grade, he or she will also specify a default grade, based on the graded segments of the course the student has completed, (e.g., "A," "B," "C," "D," "F," "P," "F," or "H").
-If the student fails to complete the required objectives by the stated deadline, the "I" grade will be replaced by the default letter grade (e.g., "A," "B," "C," "D," "F," "P," "F," or "H") that was calculated by the course director/coordinator at the time the original composite "I" grade was posted.
+When a Course Director determines that a student is eligible for an incomplete (I) grade, he or she will also specify a default grade, based on all graded segments of the course, (e.g., "A," "B," "C," "D," "F," "P," "F," or "H"), including those the student has not completed.
+If the student fails to complete the required objectives by the stated deadline, the "I" grade will be replaced by the default letter grade (e.g., "A," "B," "C," "D," "F," "P," "F," or "H") that was calculated by the Course Director at the time the original composite "I" grade was posted.

 An "I" will not be utilized in the determination of grade point average or class rank within a semester.
-An incomplete grade may be used at the course director's/coordinator's discretion to indicate that additional work is necessary to complete a course.
+An incomplete grade may be used at the Course Director's discretion to indicate that additional work is necessary to complete a course.
 It is not a substitute for an "F."

-S - Satisfactory (Non-cognitive grade)
+S - Satisfactory (Non-Cognitive grade)